 Application Insights for Worker Service applications (non-HTTP applications)

-Application Insights SDK for Worker Service is a new SDK which is best suited for non-HTTP workloads like messaging, background tasks, console applications etc. These types of applications don't have the notion of an incoming HTTP request like a traditional ASP.NET/ASP.NET Core Web Application, and hence using Application Insights packages for ASP.NET or ASP.NET Core applications is not supported.
+Application Insights SDK for Worker Service is a new SDK, which is best suited for non-HTTP workloads like messaging, background tasks, and console applications.
+These types of applications don't have the notion of an incoming HTTP request like a traditional ASP.NET/ASP.NET Core web application.
+For this reason, using Application Insights packages for ASP.NET or ASP.NET Core applications isn't supported.

 Note

-On March 31st, 2025, support for instrumentation key ingestion will end.
-Instrumentation key ingestion will continue to work, but we’ll no longer provide updates or support for the feature.
-Transition to connection strings to remain supported and take advantage of new capabilities.
+On March 31, 2025, support for instrumentation key ingestion will end.
+Instrumentation key ingestion will continue to work, but we'll no longer provide updates or support for the feature.
+Transition to connection strings to take advantage of new capabilities.

 <ItemGroup>